 It’s a tidy, attractive theory that plastic deformation is minimal, and contortionism largely powered by extremes of stretch tolerance — they have trained themselves to allow their latent capacity for full muscular elongation, but their muscles retain the ability to return to a normal length.

-Here’s the last big stretching mystery I’d like to cover: how can stretching be so pleasant without apparently doing much?
+Essentially every pleasant sensation and experience has therapeutic qualities.
+These therapeutic qualities are not unimportant, but they’re not the same thing as an effective therapy.
+There’s a good reason why your physical therapist never prescribes ice cream.
+Here’s the last big stretching mystery I’d like to cover: how can stretching be so pleasant without (apparently) doing much measurable good?
 Look at this pattern:

 The pattern is that of being “relieved” instead of “fixed.”
 Over many years of thinking about pain and therapy, it has been a stubborn mystery to me why these things can feel so good — really, really good — without making any large or lasting difference to most painful problems, most of the time.